Skip to content

 checkpointId: checkpoint.Id

-var result = await executor.ExecuteAsync(graph, restoredContext);
+var resumedResult = await executor.ExecuteAsync(graph, restoredContext).ConfigureAwait(false);

 Streaming and Events